Fran Capo

-Fran Capo is a motivational keynote speaker, comedienne, voice-over artist and author.
+Fran Capo is an American motivational keynote speaker, comedienne, voice-over artist and author.
 She is the holder of 9 world records, most known as the Guinness Book of World Records Fastest Speaking woman, clocked at 603.32 wpm.
 She broke her 9th world record while on the Tedx stage when she did her 18-minute talk, then redid the entire talk in 59 seconds.

 Biography

 Fran Capo was born in Greenwich Village in New York City.
 She graduated from Queens College with a BA minor in Philosophy and Major in Media & Accounting.
 She had perfect attendance throughout all of high school and college, and also made Arista and Dean's List.

 Capo was listed in the Guinness Book of World Records (1989), Ripley's Believe it or Not!
 (2006) the Book of Alternative Records (2006, 2019).
 She is listed in the Guinness World Records as the fastest-talking female, having broken the record twice.
 Capo set the current record on June 5, 1990 at the Guinness Museum in Las Vegas, speaking at 603.32 wpm in 54.2 seconds.
 She first broke the record speaking 585 words-per-minute (wpm) on Larry King Live on March 5, 1986.
-Then rebroke the fast talking record at 603.32 wpm at the Guinness Museum in Las Vegas in front of Press with an adjucator present.
+Then rebroke the fast talking record at 603.32 wpm at the Guinness Museum in Las Vegas in front of Press with an adjudicator present.
 She has toured the world with fellow world record holders to open Guinness museums in Chicago, NYC, Singapore and Korea.
-Capo also holds a record for highest elevation for a book signing, as the only author to do a book-signing on top of Mount Kilimanjaro. and the deepest book signing down by the wreck site of the Titanic.
-(Record Holders Republic).
-As an adventurer, Fran has run in one New York City Marathon- 2000.
-Driven race cars, done zero G, scaled a castle wall in Austria, bungee jumped, scuba dived with sharks, walked on hot coals, and eaten fire.
+Capo also holds a record for highest elevation for a book signing, as the only author to do a book-signing on top of Mount Kilimanjaro. and the deepest book signing down by the wreck site of the Titanic (Record Holders Republic).
+As an adventurer, she has run in the New York City Marathon, driven race cars, done zero-G, scaled a castle wall in Austria, bungee jumped, scuba-dived with sharks, walked on hot coals, and eaten fire.